diversen/php-cli-spinners/README.md

 If you don't have the `pcntl` extension installed, you can still use the library, but you will not see the spinner.

-On windows use WSL and you will be fine.
+On windows use WSL.
+There may be some trouble using UTF-8 characters in the terminal on WSL.

+In this case you can use the `simpleDots` or `simpleDotsScrolling` spinner.

 ## Installation